wp-plugins/football-pool/readme.txt

 * Import or export the game schedule.
 * Automatic calculation of championship standing.
 * Configurable scoring options.
+* Use the built in pages and/or shortcodes to add the pool to your blog.
 * Use different leagues for your users (optional).
 * Users have charts where their scores are plotted.
 And they can compare themselves to other players.
 (Only available if Highcharts chart API is downloaded seperately, see Help for details).
 * Widgets: ranking of your players, last matches, shoutbox, group tournament standing, login button.